-The Leadership and Good Governance Awards, organised by the VSB Foundation in partnership with Volunteer Now, CO3 and Investec recognises voluntary organisations, which are working hard to improve their governance
+The Leadership and Good Governance Awards, organised by VSB Foundation in partnership with Volunteer Now and CO3, celebrate voluntary organisations which are working hard to improve their governance.

 The awards have been established as a result of a key recommendation in the Giving Leadership, Giving Time research published in December 2015 by the VSB Foundation and Volunteer Now.